CardSorting/DreamBeeSQL/changelog/strategy-mission/04-STRATEGY-AND-POSITIONING.md

 ## Strategic Overview

-NOORMME is positioned as a **batteries-included framework for Next.js** that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, RBAC, and background jobs.
+NOORMME is positioned as a **batteries-included framework for Next.js** that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, RBAC, background jobs, and modern UI styling with TailwindCSS.

 ### Core Positioning